|Other AL Resources|

 1940 U.S. Census

 Union Service Records

 1917-18 WWI Draft Registrations

 Monroe County was created on June 29, 1815.
 It comprised all the Creek Indian lands ceded by the Treaty of Fort Jackson in 1814.
 It was reduced in size by the creation of the Alabama counties of Montgomery County, Conecuh County and Wilcox County.
 This particular county was named in honor of James Monroe (1758–1831), 5th U.S. President.

 Locations adjacent Monroe County happen to be Wilcox County (north), Butler County (east-northeast), Conecuh County (east), Escambia County (southeast), Baldwin County (southwest), Clarke County (west)

 Cities and towns found in Monroe County consist of Monroeville, Beatrice, Excel, Frisco City, Vredenburgh.

 Monroe County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
-There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.